7 Tips to Keep Your Home Safe from Carbon Monoxide Poisoning

 Carbon monoxide (CO) is one of the most dangerous gasses that can accumulate in your home, especially in winter.
 More Americans die from carbon monoxide poisoning in the cold weather months than at any other time of year, according to a recent study.
 And because CO is colorless, odorless and impossible to detect without a carbon monoxide alarm, it can kill you before you have a clue what’s happening.

 “Each year, more than 400 people die from accidental CO poisoning,” says Sage Singleton of SafeWise, a home safety company.
 “Because it’s a silent killer, it’s essential to safeguard your home and educate your family.”
+These gas ranges are being recalled due to the potential risk of carbon monoxide poisoning.

 Watch for these other hidden dangers in your home and learn how to stay safe.